 This easy gluten-free curry recipe made with chicken and coconut milk is no exception!
 First of all, it is made without without curry paste, meaning there won’t be another speciality ingredient to buy.
 All the spices are standard pantry items or easy to procure at supermarkets.

 Making a gluten-free curry with coconut milk also means the recipe is naturally dairy-free.
-As an added bonus, using coconut gives a hint of sweet, Thai flavor similar to this this very popular creamy coconut shrimp recipe.
+As an added bonus, using coconut gives a hint of sweet, Thai flavor similar to this this very popular creamy coconut shrimp recipe and adds some major restaurant-worthy vibes to this homemade gluten-free ramen recipe.

 Also, while the ingredients can be swapped out, the suggested proteins and veggies not only balance the flavors, but yields the best, consistent results.
 Using boneless chicken thighs, rather than boneless chicken breasts, means the meat will be moist and tender without risking overcooking.